Pedrothebusdriver/vinted-ai-cloud/docs/manuals/phone-upload.md

 - The Discord server where drafts get posted (e.g., “AI Test”).
 - Upload API key string (ask the team; needed any time `/api/upload` is public).

+### Optional: Expo mobile prototype (camera + library uploads)
+- Prefer a richer UI with camera support?
+Follow `docs/manuals/expo-upload.md`.
+- The Expo app and this Shortcut both call `/api/upload`; use whichever fits the situation (Shortcut for quick automation, Expo for manual QA and metadata editing).

 ## One-time setup
 1. Open the **Shortcuts** app on your iPhone.
 2. Tap the **+** button (top right) to create a new shortcut.